Secrets

 Woodpecker provides three different levels to add secrets to your pipeline.
 The following list shows the priority of the different levels.
 If a secret is defined in multiple levels, will be used following this priorities: Repository secrets > Organization secrets > Global secrets.

-You can set an setting or environment value from secrets using the from_secret syntax.
+You can set a setting or an environment value from secrets using the from_secret

 steps: